112EU8K/Wordle/README.md

    - `surround typing sound`
   - **timer that displays how much it took to guess the word**

+## TODO
+  - Fix resizing the window
+  - After the player wins or loses nothing happen, I should fix that

 ## Key Code Changes & Fixes
 ### **Adding Error Messages for Invalid Words**